iturdikulov/notes/vr photography (virtual-reality photography).md

 ---
-title: VR photography (virtual-reality photography)
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# VR photography (virtual-reality photography)

 > VR [[photography|photography]] is the interactive viewing of
 > panoramic photographs, generally encompassing a 360-degree circle or a